-Propane fuel is a great option for heating your home.
+Are you considering heating your home with propane?
+Propane fuel is a great option.
 It’s clean, convenient, and can save you money on your energy bills.
 Here’s what you need to know about using propane fuel to heat your home.

 And as a bonus, propane appliances are generally easier to install than other heating systems.
 They’re also easier to adjust and maintain—so you can rest easy knowing that your system will be working well for years to come.

 Propane is a clear, colorless gas that looks like gasoline and has a sweet smell.
 It’s made from petroleum, which comes from oil and natural gas.
 Propane can be stored in tanks for years without losing its quality or safety.

 Heating Your Home With Propane — How Does It Work?

 Propane burns at the tip of a flame, producing heat that flows through metal pipes (called “radiators”) into your house.
 The heat warms the air around it to rise up and out of the windows, creating an even temperature throughout the house.
 You don’t need electricity or batteries to use propane as a heating source!